bormind/TestKitchen/README.md

 ## What
 This is an example of "Bad" - non isolated test cases and "Better" - isolated test cases.
-This is a platform for the discussion on importance of the test case isolation.
+This is a platform for the discussion on importance of the unit test isolation.
 ## Why
 To highlight an importance of keeping test isolated - independent of actions that are not part of the testing scenario
 ## How